Skip to main content

 FeatureDescription

-Web_Services_RESTful_EMPlugin_x86Installs the Enterprise Manager plug-in for the Web Services (RESTful) Connector
+Web_Services_RESTful_EMPlugin_x86Installs Enterprise Manager plug-in for the Web Services (RESTful) Connector

 Silent Install Parameters

-The complete list of parameters that can be defined by a space-separated string using the format PARAMETER="VALUE" for the _siParameter variable are specified in this section.
+The following parameters can be defined as a space-separated string in the format PARAMETER="VALUE" for the _siParameter variable.

 SMA OpCon